xlurio/xlurio/README.md

 # Hi There!

 I'm Lucas Calegario, self taught and entusiast developer since adolescence, trying to start my career in IT.
 Focus on REST APIs development.
-Proeficient on several technologies as Java, Spring, Hibernate, Docker, SQL, PostgreSQL, among others.
+Proeficient on several technologies as Python, Django, FastAPI, Docker, SQL, PostgreSQL, among others.

 ## What Can I Offer You?